silvg/gettextMacOSX/README.md

 5. make
 6. sudo make install
-7. Note: if you go to /usr/bin and you see another bin, move all the autoconf files from /usr/bin/bin to /usr/bin sudo mv /usr/bin/bin/autoconf /usr/bin sudo mv /usr/bin/bin/autoheader /usr/bin sudo mv /usr/bin/bin/autom4te /usr/bin
+7. Note: if you go to /usr/bin and you see another bin, move all the autoconf files from /usr/bin/bin to /usr/bin
-   sudo mv /usr/bin/bin/autoreconf /usr/bin
-   sudo mv /usr/bin/bin/autoscan /usr/bin
-   sudo mv /usr/bin/bin/autoupdate /usr/bin
-   sudo mv /usr/bin/bin/ifnames /usr/bin
-8. Remove the empty bin directory rmdir bin
+8. Remove the empty bin directory
+   <br>rmdir bin
 9. Make changes in two files:
-   /usr/bin/autoconf: line 505: change /usr/bin/bin/autom4te to /usr/bin/autom4te
+   <br>/usr/bin/autoconf: line 505: change /usr/bin/bin/autom4te to /usr/bin/autom4te
-   /usr/bin/autoheader: find /usr/bin/bin/autom4te and change to /usr/bin/autom4te
+   <br>/usr/bin/autoheader: find /usr/bin/bin/autom4te and change to /usr/bin/autom4te
 10. Go back to section B and phpize again...

 D. Copy .so file to YOUR php installation (you may have a different no-debug file)